octern/UXDi-Programming-Day/README.md

 - Front end frameworks and the grid system.

 ##### Tags:
-- Tags allow you to set up your document's structure.
+- HTML tags allow you to set up your document's structure.
 - Attributes allow you to add additional information to a tag.
 - Attributes also allow you to bridge the gap between HTML and CSS.
+- "Tags" in HTML code become "elements" on the page.

 ##### Div:
 - Divs are like empty rectangles.